sunlightlabs/sunlightlabs/projects/openstates/moxie.md

 interface, you can directly navigate to `http://moxie.sunlightlabs.com/container/<container-name>` (e.g. `http://moxie.sunlightlabs.com/container/openstates-al`) in order to monitor the progress of currently running jobs.

+## Scripts

+### Utility Scripts

+There should be some basic utility scripts under the `admin` user's `home` directory.
+You should read through them yourself to understand what they do since they're already small and fairly simple to understand.
+They mostly have to deal with updating portions of the Moxie system.

+### Environment Variables

+The environment variables passed into the Moxie service container itself should be under `/etc/docker/moxie.sh`.

+### Systemd Services

+The system services that manage the containers ... that run the services ... should be under `/etc/systemd/system`.
+There should be unit files for the following services:

+-   Moxie
+-   PostgreSQL (which Moxie uses to store data)
+-   RawDNS (I'm not sure exactly how necessary this is anymore)
+-   Nginx (Serves the Moxie web interface)

+Managing the services should be as easy as `systemctl start/stop/restart <service_name>`.

 ## How To

 ### Create/Edit Jobs, Users, and Configurations in Moxie